mariankubalec/hello/detailed/oop/README.md

 ![design](design.png)

-... abd did it (with some changes):
+... and did it (with some changes):

 ![classes](classes.png)